The Road Trip (TV series)

 The Road Trip is a 2024 comedy drama series based on Beth O'Leary's novel of the same name.
 The series was developed by 42 in association with VIS for Paramount+.
 The series premiered on Paramount+ on 26 December 2024.

 Synopsis

-A romantic comedy, Addie (Appleton) is attending a wedding in Spain with her sister Deb (Laughland), but is forced to car-share with her ex, Dylan (Davidson) and his best friend Marcus (Jonsson), as well as a total stranger (Imrie).
+A romantic comedy, Addie (Appleton) is attending her friend Cherry's (Gohil) wedding in Spain with her sister Deb (Laughland), but is forced to car-share with her ex, Dylan (Davidson) and his best friend Marcus (Jonsson), as well as a total stranger (Imrie).